 - Salt and freshly ground pepper to taste

 - Chopped roasted peanuts for garnish, optional

 Heat the oil in a large soup pot.
-Add the onion, celery, carrots, and wine.
-Sauté over medium-low heat, stirring frequently, until the onion is golden.
+Add the onion, and sauté over medium heat until translucent.

 Spoon the peanut butter into the pot and whisk it in briskly until blended with the liquid.

 If time allows, let the soup stand off the heat for an hour or so to allow the flavors to blend, then heat through as needed.